livepeer/docs/docs/video-miners/getting-started/activation.md

 GPU 4: GeForce GTX 1070 Ti (UUID: GPU-3370975a-f669-e108-6428-602be9eba7d4)
 ```

-The above output indicates that there are 5 GPUs accessible on the machine with
-IDs from 0 through 4.

-## Start a combined orchestrator and transcoder
+### Start a combined orchestrator and transcoder

-Start your orchestrator before activation:
+You must first start the orchestrator before you activate:

+**For example:**

 ```bash
 livepeer \